-The T-Plan iOS 7 Plugin enables testing of iOS applications on iOS version 7 and higher, using the iOS Mirror connection.
+The T-Plan iOS Plugin enables testing of iOS applications on iOS version 12 and higher, using the iOS Mirror connection.
+It is an library which has to be added to the iOS application you wish to automate.

 The library plugin is delivered both in the static and dynamic form: